Unleash/unleash-edge/README.md

 ## Debugging

-You can adjust environment variable `RUST_LOG` to see more verbose log output, for example:
+You can adjust environment variable `RUST_LOG` to see more verbose log output.
+For example raising default log level from `error` to `warning` and to `debug` for logs originating directly from Edge (not it's dependencies) can be done with the following value:

 ```sh
 RUST_LOG="warn,unleash-edge=debug" ./unleash-edge #<command>
 ```

+See more about available logging and log levels at https://docs.rs/env_logger/latest/env_logger/#enabling-logging

 ## Development